arouyan/lakeFS/docs/integrations/databricks.md

 ### When running lakeFS inside your VPC

 When lakeFS runs inside your private network, your Databricks cluster needs to be able to access it.
-This can be done by setting up a VPC peering between the two VPCs (the one where lakeFS runs, and the one where Databricks runs).
-For this to work on DeltaLake tables, you would also have to disable [multi-cluster writes](https://docs.databricks.com/delta/delta-faq.html#what-does-it-mean-that-delta-lake-supports-multi-cluster-writes) with:
+This can be done by setting up a VPC peering between the two VPCs (the one where lakeFS runs and the one where Databricks runs).
+For this to work on Delta Lake tables, you would also have to disable [multi-cluster writes](https://docs.databricks.com/delta/delta-faq.html#what-does-it-mean-that-delta-lake-supports-multi-cluster-writes) with:

 ```